 Today, we help support patient and prescription drug safety, through examinations that assess pharmacist competency, pharmacist licensure transfer and verification services, and various pharmacy accreditation programs.
 Our membership and staff combine diverse skills and backgrounds, which helps us create innovative programs that meet the public health protection needs of today – with an eye on the future.

-NABP is the independent, international, and impartial association that assists its member boards and jurisdictions for the purpose of protecting the public health.
+The National Association of Boards of Pharmacy (NABP) is the independent, international, and impartial Association that assists its member boards in protecting the public health.

 Innovating and collaborating today for a safer public health tomorrow.

 The NABP Foundation® (NABPF®) is an Illinois not-for-profit corporation established in 1969 and formed to support the Association’s research and developmental projects and educational programs.
 Read more about NABPF.

 The Executive Committee members volunteer their time and expertise to implement policy and oversee the Association’s programs and services.
 The officers and members are elected during the Association’s Annual Meeting.

 The state boards of pharmacy and jurisdictions are divided into 8 geographical districts to better consider important regional issues and communicate with other regional boards.
 Learn more.

 During the Annual Meeting, members elect NABP Executive Committee officers and members, as well as discuss and vote on policies via resolutions and guide the direction of the Association.

 The Constitution and Bylaws direct the Association operations and activities and is formally approved by the active member boards.
 Amendments are discussed and voted upon by members at the Annual Meeting.